spofford999/software-engineering-summ-1/README.md

 <br>

 ### Evaluation 💭
 I am very pleased with my performance in this project because, prior to this, my experience with HTML and JavaScript was quite limited.
 One of the things that really helped me throughout the project was creating a list of issues, which allowed me to keep track of all the necessary tasks.
-This approach helped me stay focused and organized.
+This approach helped me stay focused and organised.
 The use of a kanban system to log task is certainly something I will use in future projects within my workplace.

 Working with GitHub and VSCode was an enjoyable experience for me as this was also produced new challenges.
-Leveraging pull requests was particularly beneficial as it helped me maintain better source control and avoid any potential conflicts with the main code.
-As I worked on this project on my own I approved all pull requests.
+Using pull requests was particularly beneficial as it helped me maintain better source control and avoid any potential conflicts with the main code.
+As I worked on this project on my own, I approved all pull requests.
 It would have been interesting for someone else to be involved as an approver so add more comments / reject certain changes to create a more accurate real-life scenario.

 I did encounter some initial challenges with testing, especially getting the Jest functionality in VSCode to work properly.
 However, I persevered and eventually managed to create a simple test package with three basic tests to ensure the code's functionality.

 Given more time, I would have loved to explore the topic of CSS further and gain a deeper understanding of what modifications could be made to enhance the overall visuals of the project.

 In conclusion, this project has been a great learning experience for me.
 I have learnt about the importance of pull requests to prevent bad code being submitted straight into the main code and how to use agile tools such as a kanban project board.
 I am proud of the progress I made, especially considering my limited prior knowledge of HTML and JavaScript and feel I adapted well.